Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ## Section 4 - Classification Modelling

 Based on the clusters/segments generated, segment 2 seems the most likely out of the segments to contain listings involved in illegal short-term rental.
-With that in mind this segment will be used along with **a binary (0=No, 1=Yes) target variable that represents whether or not a listing is likely to be illegitmately rented out or not** to build a decision tree.
+With that in mind this segment will be used along with **a binary (0=No, 1=Yes) target variable that represents whether or not a listing is likely to be illegitimately rented out or not** to build a decision tree.

 ### Decision Tree